 When rigging the emergency towing-off pennants, the wire should not have any slack on deck.

-As the ship’s draft increases or decreases during loading or discharging operation, the distance of the fire wire against the water line changes.
-You can adjust the messenger line to maintain the required one to two-meter gap.
+As the ship’s draft changes when ballasting or deballasting and discharging or loading operation, the distance of the fire wire against the water line changes.

 Ideal situation where fire wires are useful

 You alerted the CCR and the loading operation stopped.
-The captain also sounded the general alarm and before you knew it, there were already tugboats on the forward and aft part of the vessel.
+The captain also sounded the general alarm and before you knew it, there were already tugboats on the forward and aft parts of the vessel.

 They took the fire wires and since your mooring ropes are still tied to the terminal, they can’t do anything other than wait.